De Havilland Giant Moth: United Kingdom

 Geraldine (G-AAAN) was bought by the Daily Mail to carry a photographer and his motorcycle around the United Kingdom.
-The aircraft would land at the nearest airfield to the story.
-This aircraft was also equipped with a dark room to enable the photographs to be developed on the return journey.
+The aircraft would land at the nearest airfield to a story.
+This aircraft was also equipped with a dark room to develop the photographs during the return journey.
 Later, it was sold to National Flying Services and renamed Leone.
 Western Australian Airways acquired it in the early 1930s; it served Western Australia from 1931 to 1935.
 When the airline encountered financial difficulties, the Giant Moth was sold to New Guinea Airlines.
 G-AAAN crashed on 20 August 1935, while landing at Wau, New Guinea.

 Youth of Britain (G-AAEV), modified to carry 10 passengers, was used by Sir Alan Cobham in an aviation promotional tour of the United Kingdom lasting 21 weeks and ending on 7 October 1929.
 Cobham flew 60000 mi, visited 110 towns and took aloft 40,000 passengers, including 10,000 schoolchildren free of charge.
 Among those who experienced their first flight in Cobham's Giant Moth was Eric Lock, who became a Royal Air Force fighter ace during the Battle of Britain.
 After the tour, Cobham sold the Giant Moth to Imperial Airways, to be used for survey flights.
 Its use was short-lived; G-AAEV was lost in a crash landing by Charles Wolley-Dod on 19 January 1930.